vincentarelbundock/Rdatasets/doc/openintro/rst/marathon.rst

       :name: description

    Marathon times of male and female winners of the New York City Marathon 1970-1999.
 See nyc_marathon for a more updated dataset.
+We recommend not using this dataset since the data source has been taken off the web.

    .. rubric:: Usage
       :name: usage